mkhodak/offconvex.github.io/_posts/alacarte.md

 $$ v_w=A\mathbb{E}v_w^\textrm{avg}=A\mathbb{E}\left[v_\textrm{clothing}^\textrm{avg}+v_\textrm{game}^\textrm{avg}\right]=A\mathbb{E}v_\textrm{clothing}^\textrm{avg}+A\mathbb{E}v_\textrm{game}^\textrm{avg} $$

 This equation also shows that we can get a reasonable estimate for the vector of the sense *clothing*, and, by extension many other features of interest, by setting $v_\textrm{clothing}=A\mathbb{E}v_\textrm{clothing}^\textrm{avg}$.
+(Note that this linear method ocontext representations, such as removing the [top singular component or down-weighting frequent directions](http://www.offconvex.org/2018/06/17/textembeddings/).
 ### $n$-gram embeddings ###
 While the theory suggests existence of a linear transform between word embeddings and their context embeddings, one could use this linear transform to induce embeddings for other kinds of linguistic features in context.
 We test this hypothesis by inducing embeddings for $n$-grams by using contexts from a large text corpus and word embeddings trained on the same corpus.